martinResearch/PySparseLP/readme.md

 # LP problem modeling

-A python class *SparseLP* (in SparseLP.py) that makes it easier to build linear programs from python.
+This library provides a python class *SparseLP* (in SparseLP.py) that aims at making it easier to build linear programs from python.
 It is easy to derive a specialize class from it and add specialized constraints creations methods (see pott penalization in example 1).
 SparseLP is written in python and relies on scipy sparse matrices and numpy matrices to represent constraint internally and for its interface.
 There is no variables class binding to c++ objects.
 This makes it potentially easier to interface with the python scientific stack.

 Creating variables

  * *addVariablesArray(self,shape,lowerbounds,upperbounds,costs=0,name=None,isinteger=False)*